chnm/thatcamp-org/wp-content/plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.7.10 =
+* Added new setting to control applying post content with wpautop prior to seending an update to th team.
+* Changed mechanism for handling bounce email address.
+Added warning to note bounce addresses have proven to be unreliable.
+* Added User Email as an option for user sorting and display in selection lists.

 = Version 4.7.9 =
 * Fixed bug in "Test Notification Email" feature on Settings page which prevented the test email from being sent.